Master the art and science of welding through practical, career-focused training.

 Flux Cored Arc Welding (FCAW)

-Safety & Technical Aspects: Students learn the critical safety procedures and technical skills necessary for
+Safety and Technical Aspects: Students learn the critical safety procedures and technical skills necessary for

 each welding process.